 The good news is that if you are facing stalking charges or have been served with an emergency Order of Protection, you have an opportunity to prevent a more permanent (called plenary) order from being issued.
 You must act quickly to defend yourself, however, by consulting with an experienced criminal defense attorney.

 Contact a Chicago Criminal Defense Attorney Today

-If you were recently served with an emergency Order of Protection or Stalking No Contact Order, contact the experienced Chicago criminal defense attorneys at Sexner and Associates LLC today by calling (312) 644-0444 or by filling out our online contact form.
+If you were recently served with an emergency Order of Protection or Stalking No Contact Order in conjunction with a criminal case that you have been charged with, contact the experienced Chicago criminal defense attorneys at Mitchell S. Sexner & Associates LLC today by calling (312) 644-0444 or by filling out our online contact form.